My Week With Marilyn | reviews, news & interviews

-It’s relishable, of course, to watch Branagh (pictured right) play the Great Man with whom he was often compared in the mid-Eighties; his performance is ham cut to a thin slice, expertly judged.
+It’s relishable, of course, to watch Branagh (pictured above) play the Great Man with whom he was often compared in the mid-Eighties; his performance is ham cut to a thin slice, expertly judged.
 The Americans are less charitably portrayed.
 Miller is more self-absorbed than his wife, Monroe’s acting coach Paula Strasberg (Zoë Wanamaker) is sycophantic, and the star’s business partner, the photographer Milton Greene (Dominic Cooper), Colin’s opponent in the story, is self-seeking and malicious.
 Arthur P Jacobs (Toby Jones), Monroe’s press agent, sums up his values when he describes his vulnerable client as “the most famous piece of ass in the world”.

 Although it wraps up its little affair with a bow, Colin clearly got lost with his temporary love.
 Probably no one knew where he or she was with the real Monroe at any given moment in time.
 Williams suggests she didn’t know where she was with herself either.

 Birdsong.
 TV solves the problems of Sebastian Faulks's novel where movies and theatre failed